JeffreySarnoff/RollingFunctions.jl/docs/src/use/running_examples.md

 ```

-Using a span of s over data with r rows results in r - s + 1 values.
+Using a width of s over data with r rows results in r - s + 1 values.
 - to obtain values, use padding or tapering